Hardware browser

-A hardware browser is a tool for displaying related resources under the server or network hardware devices, and allows users to interact with the hardware.
+A hardware browser is a tool for displaying resources managed by a server or network hardware device, and allows users to interact with the hardware.

-It is used to sense, detect, display and control hardware devices in the network.
-These hardware devices can be networked and upload information via the thing of Internet to exchange information, users can quickly and easily browse a variety of the hardware devices, and configure the hardware devices.
+It is used to sense, detect, display and control hardware devices.
+These devices can be networked and upload information via the Internet to exchange information.
+Users can browse a variety of hardware devices, and configure the devices.

-Brief introduction

-Hardware browser can display information of hardware under server, network or hardware management system, and is a tool of allowing users to interact with the hardware.
-Hardware browser interacts with the server and gets information primarily through HTTP protocol.
-The information is usually given by the server.
-Users access through a computer web browser (usually with HTML, PHP, etc.).
-A hardware browser interface may include a plurality of hardware devices; the information of each device is retrieved from the server, network or information hardware.
-Hardware Browser can be extended to support a large number of plug-ins, including software and associated hardware, such as ARDUINO, MICROARDUINO, STM32, MSP430, Nuvoton MCU.
-In addition, many hardware browsers also support embedded images, video, audio and other streaming media.
-Now common hardware browsers include WRTnode hardware management browser and so on.
+A hardware browser can display information about hardware managed by a server, network or hardware management system, and allows users to interact with the hardware.
+A hardware browser interacts with the server and gets information primarily over HTTP.
+The information is typically given by the server.
+Users access through a web browser (usually with HTML, PHP, etc.).
+A hardware browser interface may include multiple hardware devices; information for each device is retrieved from the server, network or information hardware.
+A hardware browser can be extended to support plug-ins, including software and associated hardware, such as ARDUINO, MICROARDUINO, STM32, MSP430, and Nuvoton MCU.
+Many hardware browsers support embedded images, video, audio and other streaming media.
+Hardware browsers include WRTnode.